UKCloud/documentation/articles/gpu/gpu-gs-visualisation.md

 This section provides a glossary of terms specific to Cloud GPU.

 **Cloud GPU**&nbsp;&nbsp;A UKCloud IaaS service that enables you to supplement your on-platform compute resources with GPU capabilities that help meet specialist requirements of advanced applications, such as visualisation workloads or large-scale mathematical modelling.

 **GPU**&nbsp;&nbsp;Graphics processing unit.

 **NVIDIA GRID**&nbsp;&nbsp;The software that enables the GPU card to be exposed as a shared PCI device.

-**PRIORITY VM**&nbsp;&nbsp;An Enterprise Compute Cloud VM type with uncontended compute resource allocation (CPU/RAM).
+**PRIORITY VM**&nbsp;&nbsp;A UKCloud for VMware type with uncontended compute resource allocation (CPU/RAM).
 Automated rebalancing is configured to reduce workload movement around the platform, reducing workload disruption.

 ## Feedback